 Items you might return

 This method will prevent you from having to wait to get a refund.
 Presently, most stores give your money back using the original method of payment used for your purchase.
-If you’ve used a credit card, you’ll get the money in your bank account, but this could take several days.
+If you’ve used a credit card, you’ll get the money in your bank account, but this could take several days to process and appear on your statement.
+This delay can be inconvenient if you need access to those funds immediately.
 If you have a cash receipt, you’ll get a refund instantly after returning the product.
+You can walk out of the store with the money in your wallet, ready to be used for something else without any waiting period.

 -